Color, 1994, 90 mins. 51 secs.

 The mixture of very broad comedy, '90s fashions, and animatronic effects is one that only the bravest of souls would even attempt, and throwing heavy R-rated levels of bloodshed into the mix earns even more points for sheer chutzpah.
 Most of the carnage is isolated to the brain surgery sequence and a very squishy murder spree at a house party, though there's some fun evisceration restored to the climax, too.
 Some other bits are extended as well including Richards' memorable "routine" in the final scene, which will be unspoiled here.
 How much this works will be a matter of taste as it's knowingly played for laughs, which keeps it outside of the realm of the usual snickering bad movie crowd, and there's a certain kick to seeing a very young Richards and Walker giving their all to the storyline and selling the hell out of it no matter where it goes.
 Also noteworthy is the character of Byron (played by Theo Forsett), Tammy's best friend, a rare positively portrayed gay black character from the era.
 Everyone involved seemed to be aware that this would likely be heading straight to video, with the technical aspects falling short at times including some of the sloppiest sound editing you'll ever hear.
 Given the speed with which it was assembled though, you can cut it some slack and just immerse yourself in the only teen gore dinosaur movie on the planet.

 As expected, the Vinegar Syndrome is up to the label's stellar standards right off the bat with a 4K scan from the original camera negative.
 It looks pretty spectacular with vibrant colors throughout and very impressive detail, resulting in a pleasing visual experience on the Blu-ray.
-(The UHD wasn't provided for review but presumably looks even better.)
+(The UHD looks even better, as you'd expect, and sets a high water mark for outrageous title choices in the format that will be hard to top.)
 The DTS-HD MA English 2.0 stereo track (which features optional English SDH subtitles) sounds great considered how rough the original mix is with room tone and background sound effects often switching abruptly between shots.
 That crazy dinosaur opening song sounds pretty tremendous coming out of a solid set of speakers, too.
 An audio commentary with director Stewart Raffill and producer Diane Kirman, moderated by the American Genre Film Archive's Bret Berg, goes into the sense of "freedom and fun" they tried to nurture on the set and make the most of the limited budget.
 They also touch on the natural disasters that threatened the production around L.A., the one week they had to shoot the animatronic dinosaur star, the experience with animals that led to one of the film's craziest scenes, and tons more.
 "Blood, Brains and Teenage T-Rex" (22m12s) features Raffill explaining how he got into showbiz and embarked on this film, including a surprising explanation for that orange glow when Tammy's riding the T-rex and thoughts on how growing up on a farm led to his treatment of wet gore effects here.
 He also explains the reason for the name Tammy vs. Tanny confusion when it comes to the film's title and main character name (and he even touches on a similar situation with the ending of The Ice Pirates) and the convoluted history behind the special effects including some work by John Carl Buechler.
 Then Richards has a great time reminiscing about the film in "A Blast from the Past" (11m31s) including the challenge of running around Calabassas in red heels and the very happy times she had on the set; her enthusiasm for the film is really infectious here, and it really makes you wish she'd turn up in front of the camera more often these days.
 In "Having the Guts" (12m12s), actor Sean Whalen discusses the night shoots for the big party scene, his love for Mac and Me, the wrap party at Richards' house, and other odds and ends from the shoot.
 Finally "A Testicular Stand-Off" (25m7s) with Pilgrim is easily the most entertaining of the interviews as he reveals his initial reaction to the script, the sudden rewritten fight scene between him and Walker that required them to "grab each other's junk," the medical emergency that struck at the end of that same scene, and tons of other crazy stories from the set.
 Oh, and you can also watch the gutted PG-13 version (82m36s) in all its open matte glory, straight from an Imperial VHS tape, just to see how this plays without blood splashing all over the place.

 Reviewed on November 28, 2019